 So, you can continue using it as you normally would – literally nothing changes in that regard.
 No one has to know that you’re using your vehicle as collateral for a loan, either.

-Some people confuse car title and payday loans, but the two are actually very different.
+Some people confuse car title loans and payday loans, but the two are actually very different.

-While both can be short-term loans (title loans aren’t always), that’s about where the similarities end.
+While both can be short-term car title loans (title loans aren’t always), that’s about where the similarities end.

 The main difference is that payday loans are unsecured loans, meaning credit scores play a big role in the terms the borrower receives.
 Lenders need to be careful about whom they trust with a loan that isn’t secured by some kind of collateral.